adamheins/pyb_utils/README.md

 Feel free to open issues (or better yet, a pull request!) if you find a problem.
 Currently known issues:

 * Ghost objects sometimes flicker (spooky, but undesirable).
+This is probably because they are updated by directly changing the object pose; we cannot have them updated automatically by, e.g., constraints since they are not dynamic objects (and we wouldn't want them to be; then they would influence the simulation).
 * The field name `localInerialPos` in the `DynamicsInfo` named tuple is spelled incorrectly.
 This will be fixed in a future major version.
+* The deprecated `GhostSphere` class will be removed in a future major version.
+  Use `GhostObject.sphere` instead.

 ## Development
 * Run `tox` to run the tests.